-In both P. acuta and D. depressissimum, all descriptors of genetic diversity and differentiation (RA, HE and site-specific FST) were highly correlated, FST being negatively correlated to the other two descriptors (R2 of linear regression of FST on HE was 0.882 in P. acuta, and 0.909 in D. depressissimum, and the corresponding value for the regression of FST on RA was 0.926 and 0.910; Figure 2 and Table S10).
+In both P. acuta and D. depressissimum (the two outcrossing species), all descriptors of genetic diversity and differentiation (RA, HE and site-specific FST) were highly correlated, FST being negatively correlated to the other two descriptors (R2 of linear regression of FST on HE was 0.882 in P. acuta, and 0.909 in D. depressissimum, and the corresponding value for the regression of FST on RA was 0.926 and 0.910; Figure 2 and Table S10).
 The same was true for RG, HE and FST in A. marmorata and D. surinamense (R2 of FST on HE was 0.529 in A. marmorata, and 0.784 in D. surinamense, and the corresponding value for the regression of FST on RG was 0.539 and 0.530; Figure 2 and Table S10).
 When two species co-occurred in a large-enough number of populations, we tested for correlations between species pairs for these descriptors: the only significant correlation was found for P. acuta and A. marmorata (R2 was between 0.300 and 0.326 for the three descriptors; N = 11 sites).

 We analyzed how genetic diversity and differentiation was affected by the environmental and population variables (Table S2) using linear models (results in Tables 3 and S11).
 The results were not qualitatively affected by considering, or not, the populations outside Grande-Terre in P. acuta and A. marmorata.
-The most influential variable was connectivity with a positive effect on genetic diversity in three species (marginally significant for RA in P. acuta; Figure 3), except D. surinamense.
-Similarly, connectivity affected negatively population differentiation in A. marmorata and D. depressissimum.
+Site size, stability and density of favorable habitats had no influence.
+Connectivity was the most influential variable with a positive effect on genetic diversity in three species (marginally significant for RA in P. acuta; Figure 3), except in D. surinamense, and a negative one on population differentiation in A. marmorata and D. depressissimum.
 Vegetation cover had a significant positive effect on diversity, and a negative one, on differentiation in D. depressissimum.
-Long-term population size had the same effect in D. depressissimum, but that on differentiation was no more significant when vegetation cover and connectivity were included in the model.
-More surprisingly, this factor also had a positive effect on differentiation in A. marmorata.
 Allelic and genotypic diversity were higher in A. marmorata populations recently or never invaded by P. acuta than in those that have been invaded for longer.
 However, invasion age had no effect on P. acuta itself.
+Long-term population size had (surprisingly) a positive effect on differentiation in A. marmorata.
+It also had the same effect than connectivity in D. depressissimum, but that on differentiation was no more significant when vegetation cover and connectivity were included in the model.
 These results can be compared to the expectations proposed in Table 1, and most were not fulfilled with a majority of non-significant effects.
 However, significant effects (15 situations) went in the expected direction, except that of long-term population size on differentiation in A. marmorata.

 Discussion